 - A letter explaining why you want to apply for police clearance

-Step 8 Apply for Biometrics
+Step 8 - Apply for Biometrics

-First you must know what biometrics actually are.
+It is important to know what biometrics actually are.
 Biometrics are a new security system that Canada has introduced to help monitor who comes in and out of the country.

-Step 9 Apply for an ECA
+Step 9 - Apply for an ECA

-Step 10 Start your application
+Step 10 - Start your Canadian Visa Application